intrinio/ruby-sdk/docs/SecurityApi.md

 [//]: # (START_OVERVIEW)

-> ApiResponseSecurityIntervalPrices get_security_interval_prices(identifier, opts)
+> ApiResponseSecurityIntervalPrices get_security_interval_prices(identifier, interval_size, opts)

 #### Interval Stock Prices for Security

-Return Open, High, Low, Close, and Volume for a particular interval for the Security with the given `identifier`
+Return open, close, high, low, volume, average price, and change ratio for a particular interval for the Security with the given `identifier`

 [//]: # (END_OVERVIEW)